Mezzo social work: a comprehensive guide

 Why choose mezzo social work

 Mezzo social workers work in a number of settings.
 At times, their work may more closely resemble that of a micro social worker, while at other times they may view problems through a macro lens.
-The flexibility of mezzo social work is one reason that attracts social workers to work that falls more heavily in this realm.
 This is social work where you can identify a problem at the individual level, and then use yours skills and knowledge to create or uncover solutions that can benefit many people.
 It is the best of both social work worlds.